Calendar - Shelburne News

 BURLINGTON

 Sept.
 15: 9 a.m.
 Registration.
 10 a.m., walk at 11 a.m.
-Sixth annual.
-Welcome speakers include Chittenden County State’s Attorney Sarah George.
-Celebrates National Recovery Month and the Vermont recovery community to bring awareness of substance use disorders, services available and to combat the stigma associated with addiction.
+Sixth annual Step Into Action Recovery Walk.
+Welcome by speakers including Chittenden County State’s Attorney Sarah George.
+Celebrates National Recovery Month and the Vermont recovery community to raise awareness of substance use disorders, services available and combat the stigma of addiction.
 Free lunch, raffles, resource tables, sponsor presentations, yoga, meditation, Zumba, music.
 First Unitarian Universalist Society, 152 Pearl St. (top of Church Street).
 Information: recoverywalkvt.com.

 HINESBURG

 Wednesdays: 3:15 and 5:15.
-TaeKwon Do KICKS offers free Introductory classes open to kids ages 5 through adults.
+TaeKwon Do KICKS offers free introductory classes open to ages 5 through adults.
 Register by email or phone: tkdkicks101@yahoo.com or 377-0476.

 SHELBURNE

 Saturdays 9 a.m. to 1 p.m. on the village green through Oct.
 13. More than 50 vendors from Shelburne and the region.
-Produce, cheese, prepared foods, crafts, jewelry, art, etc. Music 10 a.m. to 1 p.m. by Silver Laviathan.
-Information: sbpavt.org.
+Produce, cheese, prepared foods, crafts, jewelry, art, lots more.
+Music 10 a.m. to 1 p.m. this week by Dixie Six.
+Information online at the Shelburne Business and Professional Association website: sbpavt.org.

 EXHIBITS